emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 Userlen

 > Length of Username field in octets
+>
+> The value of Userlen MUST NOT be zero.

 Username

 > Username in UTF-8 {{RFC3629}} format
+>
+> The content of Username SHOULD follow the guidelines set in
+> {{I-D.ietf-emu-tls-eap-types}} Section 3.1.

 Passlen

 > Length of Password field in octets
+>
+> The value of Passlen MUST NOT be zero.
+>
+> There are few reasons to have short passwords.
+Passwords of less
+> than 8 octects in length can be trivial to discover via
+> dictionary attacks.

 Password

 > Password in UTF-8 {{RFC3629}} format
+>
+> Note that there is no requirement that passwords be humanly
+> readable.
+Octets in a passwords may have values less than 0x20,
+> including 0x00.

 ### PKCS#7 TLV {#pkcs7-tlv}